 Berett Wilber is a freelance photographer based in Alaska.

-Her work focuses on people of the Last Frontier, relationships to the land, women, and seeking answers to the relentless questions that keep young Alaskans up at night — can you live on an island forever?
+Her work primarily focuses on people of the Last Frontier, their relationship to the land, and seeking answers to the relentless questions that keep young Alaskans up at night — can you live on an island forever?
 Will your feet ever be warm again?

-Her work has been featured by news organizations including the Daily Sitka Sentinel, Capital City Weekly, Arctic Sounder, Bristol Bay Times/Dutch Harbor Fisherman, radio stations including 104.7 FM KCAW (Sitka) and 89.7 FM KUCB (Unalaska), as well as organizations including the Salmon Project, National Park Service, Alaska Trollers Association, Sitka Conservation Society, and a variety of political campaigns and legislative newsletters.
+Her work has been featured by news organizations including Alaska Public Media, KTVA, the Daily Sitka Sentinel, the Capital City Weekly, the Arctic Sounder, the Bristol Bay Times/Dutch Harbor Fisherman, KCAW, KTOO, KUCB, and more, as well as organizations including the Salmon Project, National Park Service, Alaska Trollers Association, Sitka Conservation Society, and a variety of political campaigns and newsletters.